Best eLearning Authoring Tools Software of 2026

 Buyers Guide

-Last Updated: March 16, 2023E-learning software, also known as e-learning authoring software, is a subset of learning management system (LMS) software that enables users to develop and deliver customized training courses.
+Last Updated on April 24, 2025E-learning software, also known as e-learning authoring software, is a subset of learning management system (LMS) software that enables users to develop and deliver customized training courses.
 The term “e-learning” most commonly refers to online distance learning, but also applies to other educational contexts such as employee training or online certification classes in which software and computers are used more than pen and paper.

 E-learning software is primarily used for digital course creation.
 The tool is used in traditional educational settings, such as schools and universities, as well as workplace settings, to create both external and internal educational resources.
 In this guide, we’ll cover: